 Same for the Moon: receptive, responsive, fluid, reflecting.
 Water.
 The Moon has no heat.
 It does not shine on its own.
 It is the planet os passive reflectivity.

 Mars is active, initiating, projecting, persuading, forcing, direct, straight, separating (as in hate), speeding.
 All qualities of the heat and/or dryness: fire (if both heat and dryness).
-That has nothing to do with being near the Sun (or Saturn).
+That has nothing to do with being near the Sun, or near Jupiter.

 Jupiter is expanding, encompassing, embracing, far-reaching, active and accommodating, direct and flexible, it has the qualities of air (heat and moisture) which is the most balanced of the four elements.
 That is why Jupiter is the natural ruler of priests, teachers and lawmakers because the they are active, flexible and connecting, for example.
 They persuade but are receptive at the same time.
 Air is “measured activity”.
 Air is giving and considerate.
 Forgiveness and compassion are Air qualities and so Jupiter rules them.